 Classic films and films about the festival itself, showing in conjunction with special events.

-HP Lovecraft’s The Dunwich Horror and Went The Day Well?
+HP Lovecraft’s The Dunwich Horror and The Man Who Would Be King

 8 1/2 Foundation Screening